-- Mail your completed renewal application packet to: DDNA Certification, PO Box 536489, Orlando, FL 32853-6489.
-When mailing your renewal application packet, please remember that these packets are considered "oversized" and require additional postage.
+- Mail your completed renewal application packet to: DDNA Certification, 620 East Livingston Street, Orlando, FL 32803-5618.
+When mailing your renewal application packet, please remember that these packets are considered "Oversized" and require additional postage.
 Please have them weighed at the post office before mailing.
-If your application packet arrives at the DDNA post office box with "postage due," it will be returned to you by the post office for correct postage.
+If your application packet arrives at DDNA with "postage due" approval will be delayed.
 We appreciate your taking the time to make sure that your postage is correct.

 - Please allow a minimum of 30 days for the processing of the renewal application once it is received at the DDNA office.
 You will be notified of the outcome of the review.

 If you need help or would like further clarification of the above instructions, please call DDNA at (800)888-6733 M-F, 9-5 ET.

 The minimum eligibility requirements for certification renewal are: